Buying an affordable home

-To find shared ownership properties for sale check the national property websites or the Help to Buy website.
+To find shared ownership properties for sale check the national property websites or visit Share to Buy.

 Yes.
 You could increase the share you own in your property at any time after you complete your purchase.
 This is known as 'staircasing'.
 As you increase your share in the property, the amount you pay in rent will decrease.
 Before you purchase make sure you check the terms about 'staircasing'.

 No. You are unable to sublet your entire property, however you could let out a room under the GOV.UK - rent a room scheme.